 In the previous OSPF lessons we had talked about standard Standard and Backbone area types.
 In this lesson, we will talk about two of the the other Area Types of OSPF.
 Here, we will learn OSPF Stub Area Configuration and Totally Stub Area Configuration.

-In this post we will focus on configuration again, but firstly, let’s talk about the theorical part of this lesson.
+In this lesson we will focus on configuration mostly.
+But firstly, let’s talk about the theorical part of this OSPF Stub Area lesson.

 You can DOWNLOAD the Packet Tracer example with .pkt format at the end of this lesson.